i-love-flamingo/flamingo-carotene/docs/3. Others/Windows Setup Guide.md

 ```

 and browse to [http://localhost:3322](http://localhost:3322)
-which will result in warning and erros, which is ok at this stage.
+which will result in warning and errors, which is ok at this stage.

 To speed up the project (with precompile dependencies):